Tracking Congress’ Attacks on Access to Justice

-In the past year, the 115th Congress has introduced more than 50 pieces of legislation that would restrict people’s ability to use the courts to defend civil rights, civil liberties, consumer protections, public health and safety, and the environment.
+In each Congress, special interests and their lobbyists have pushed lawmakers to introduce legislation that would restrict people’s ability to use the courts to defend civil rights, civil liberties, consumer protections, public health and safety, and the environment.

-Each of these more than 50 bills contain provisions that present one or more threats to access to justice:
+Each of these dozens of bills contain provisions that present one or more threats to access to justice:

 - Limiting Judicial Discretion: Forcing judges to issue sanctions and limiting the power of courts to effectively redress injuries.
 (See analysis.)

 - Meddling with Settlements: Undermining the government’s ability to reach timely and meaningful case settlements.
 (See analysis.)